The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-X: The Bayesian Context Trees State Space Model

-The methodological tools developed in this section are based on the introduction of the estimated probabilities of~(\ref{pes}), whose exact form depends on the particular choice of the base models~$\{\clM_s\}$.
-In the next section, the general principle is illustrated in an interesting case where the estimated probabilities can be computed explicitly, and the resulting mixture model is a flexible nonlinear model of practical interest.
-Specifically, an AR model ${\cal M}_s$ is associated to each state~$s$, and we hence refer to the resulting model class as the BCT-AR model.
-Note that the BCT-AR model is only one particular instance of the general BCT-X framework, and one in which the estimated probabilities~(\ref{pes}) are conveniently available in closed form.
-In cases when they are not -- corresponding to base models $\clM_s$ and prior specifications $\pi(\theta_s)$ for which the integrals in~(\ref{pes}) are not tractable -- the fact that the estimated probabilities are in the form of standard marginal likelihoods makes it possible to compute them approximately by using standard methods, e.g.,~\cite{kass:95,chib:95,chib:01,friel:08,wood:11}.
-The CCTW and CBCT algorithms can then be used with these approximations as a way of performing approximate inference for BCT-X models.
-This is illustrated via the BCT-ARCH version of BCT-X, in Section~\ref{bctgarch}.
+The methodological tools developed in this section are based on the generalised form of the estimated probabilities $P_e(s,x)$ of~(\ref{pes}), whose exact form depends on the particular choice of base models.
+In the next section, the general principle is illustrated in an interesting case where $P_e(s,x)$ can be computed explicitly, and the resulting mixture model is a flexible nonlinear model of practical interest.
+Specifically, an AR model ${\cal M}_s$ is associated to each leaf~$s$, and we hence refer to the resulting model class as the BCT-AR model; the BCT-AR model is only one particular instance of the general BCT-X framework.